bhattgauravNIT/IISC_SLAM/README.md

 # If yu are using LSD_machine.bag dataset or any other dataset of (.bag) format , in seprate

-terminals ...................................
+# terminals ...................................

 $ roscore

 $ rosrun lsd_slam_viewer viewer

 $ rosrun lsd_slam_core live_slam image:=/image_raw camera_info:=/camera_info

 $ rosbag play ~/LSD_machine.bag

-# If yu are using any .png format dataset i.e a collection of large number of images and not a (.bag )
-file then in sepreate terminals .................................
+# If yu are using any .png format dataset i.e a collection of large number of images and not a (.bag ) then in sepreate terminals .................................

 $ roscore

 $ rosrun lsd_slam_viewer viewer

-$ rosrun lsd_slam_core dataset_slam _files:=<files> _hz:=0 _calib:=<calibration_file> # i.e we
+$ rosrun lsd_slam_core dataset_slam _files:=<files> _hz:=0 _calib:=<calibration_file>

-simply need to write the complete path to dataset file and to that of camera calibration file in which camera calibrated parameters are present ex.. rosrun lsd_slam_core dataset_slam_files:=/home/gaurav/Desktop/LSD_machine/images/ hz:=0 calib:=/home/gaurav/Desktop/LSD_machine/cameracalibration.cfg LSD SLAM ON LIVE STREAM------------------------
+# i.e we simply need to write the complete path to dataset file and to that of camera calibration file in which camera calibrated parameters are present ex..

+rosrun lsd_slam_core dataset_slam_files:=/home/gaurav/Desktop/LSD_machine/images/ hz:=0
+calib:=/home/gaurav/Desktop/LSD_machine/cameracalibration.cfg

+ # LSD SLAM ON LIVE STREAM------------------------

 Taking into consideration that yu have successfully calibrated your camera which yu will be using to perform live lsd_slam and has obtained its calibartion file .
-For more details consider [ http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration ] If you are using pinhole model for camera calibration than the file obtained will be in (. yaml) format with co-efficents of distortion matrix and camera matrix.
-In order to use this file we need to convert it into format of files basically selfwrite it in formats of files as shown in ........./lsd_slam/lsd_slam_core/calib/ anyone of them however not that of atan_calib.cfg format as we have earlier used pinhole model for camera calibration and its parameters values will be different than atan format models.
+For more details consider [ http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration ]

+If you are using pinhole model for camera calibration than the file obtained will be in (. yaml) format with co-efficents of distortion matrix and camera matrix.
+In order to use this file we need to convert it into format of files basically selfwrite it in formats of files as shown in

+........./lsd_slam/lsd_slam_core/calib/ anyone of them however not that of atan_calib.cfg format as we have earlier used pinhole model for camera calibration and its parameters values will be different than atan format models.

 Headcamera.yaml ------ ( obtained calibration file)
-Camera_matrix is of format
-Distortion_coffecients is of format
-data:
-data:
-[ f(x) 0 c(x) 0 f(y) c(y) 0 0 1 ]
+Camera_matrix is of format                      data:      [ f(x) 0 c(x) 0 f(y) c(y) 0 0 1 ]

-[ k1 k2 p1 p2 ]
+Distortion_coffecients is of format             data:     [ k1 k2 p1 p2 ]

 We have converted or created a opencv camera model format file using our head_camera.yaml file however any format could be preffered according to your wish howevefr format of that file must be known .OPENCV MODEL FORMAT----------------